frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

 bindings must be capable of generating contracts based on their types.
-It would be interesting to try this approach in Typed Racket and see how programs still type check--or even how many _new_ programs can be written using macro exports.
+It would be interesting to try this approach in Typed Racket and see how programs still type check &mdash; or even how many _new_ programs can be written using macro exports.